 How does the Akaso Brave 4 budget action camera compare to the competition?
 We think it stacks up favorably on features and performs reasonably well for the price.
 If you’re just interested in cameras similar to the GoPro for occasional use (especially underwater) we think the Akaso action camera is a solid bet.

 Want to learn more?
-Click to see today’s price and more reviews for the Akaso Brave 4.
+Click to see today’s price and more reviews for the Akaso Brave 4 or check out the newer Akaso Brave 6 reviews.